rapidsai/devcontainers/USAGE_IN_PROJECT.md

 ./launch-devcontainer.sh cuda12.0-conda
 ```

-1. The devcontainer will be built, and you'll be dropped at a shell prompt
+4. The devcontainer will be built, and you'll be dropped at a shell prompt
 inside the container.
 You're done!

-1. Check the contributing guide in your repo for further instructions.
+5. Check the contributing guide in your repo for further instructions.
 The
 devcontainers adds build scripts that fit general usage.
 Type `build-` and hit
-`TAB` to see options for your project.
+`TAB` to see options for the project.

 ## (Optional) Native build tools - CMake, python builds